gpvigano/VRSimTk/README.md

 ### Getting Started
 To try this project with Unity press the button **Clone or download** and choose [**Download ZIP**](https://github.com/gpvigano/VRSimTk/archive/WIP.zip).
 Save and unzip the archive to your hard disk and then you can open it with Unity.
 Open the scene `VRSimTk/Example/XML/TestSim`, choose `AssetBundles/Build AssetBundles` from the Editor menu, and wait until the process finishes.
 Press play in Unity Editor, then press *Load scen* button in the UI.
 After a while you will be able to control the simulation using the UI on the right side.

 ### Acknowledgements:

-This work was inspired by the previous work carried on in several research projects by [CNR-ITIA](http://www.itia.cnr.it) focused on the Virtual Factory.
+This project was inspired by my previous work focused on [GIOVE Virtual Factory](https://link.springer.com/chapter/10.1007/978-1-84996-172-1_12), carried on in several research projects at [CNR-ITIA](http://www.itia.cnr.it).
-The asset bundle management is a slightly [modified version](https://github.com/gpvigano/AssetBundle_Manager_5.5.0/tree/feat/custom_configuration) for *Unity 5.5.0 Unity's AssetBundle Manager*, thanks to [agentc0re](https://github.com/agentc0re) for his work.
+The asset bundle management is a slightly [modified version](https://github.com/gpvigano/AssetBundle_Manager_5.5.0/tree/feat/custom_configuration) of *Unity 5.5.0 Unity's AssetBundle Manager*, thanks to [agentc0re](https://github.com/agentc0re), who made [Unity's AssetBundleDemo](https://bitbucket.org/Unity-Technologies/assetbundledemo) (MIT license) available on GitHub and working with Unity 5.5.
 **This project uses [AsImpL](https://github.com/gpvigano/AsImpL) for loading 3D models at run-time.**

 Thanks in advance to all the people who will contribute in any way to this project.